Roasted Peach and Dulce de Leche Bread Pudding

 Adapted from "The Barcelona Cookbook: A Celebration of Food, Wine, and Life" by Andy Pforzheimer and Sasa Mahr-Batuz

-Folks usually turn to pie or cobbler recipes when it comes to baking with fresh peaches.
+Folks usually turn to peach crisp, pie, or cobbler recipes when it comes to baking with fresh peaches.
 Try a different approach with a peach schnapps-soaked bread pudding studded with dulce de leche and roasted peaches, then use the leftover schnapps in a Sex on the Beach cocktail.

 Game plan: When making the custard (step 1), you do not have to squeeze the bread if you are going to let it soak for more than 3 hours.